WonderfulToolchain/wonderful-packages/README.md

     $ ./pkgtool build wf-tools@x86_64,aarch64 target-wswan-examples

+The `@x86_64` suffix can be used to narrow down a build to specific architectures.
+This is useful for quicker building and testing of in-development packages.

 ### Building Linux bootstraps

 The Linux bootstraps are effectively self-contained repackagings of a pre-installed `wf-pacman` package, allowing easy end user installation.